7 Non-Negotiables for Supporting Trans & Nonbinary Students in Your Classroom

 - If you misgender or use a student’s birth name (also called a “deadname”) rather than their chosen name, apologize and quickly correct yourself and move on.

 - Never allow students or colleagues to debate the humanity of trans people or frame it as scholarship or genuine curiosity.

 - Ask students how they would like you to correct other students who misgender or deadname them.

-- Don’t designate trans/nonbinary students the speaker for any and all LGBTQ+ topics.
+- Don’t designate trans/nonbinary students as the speakers for any and all LGBTQ+ topics.